 Method of administration

+Oral use.

 The tablets should be swallowed whole with half a glass of water.
 The tablets must not be chewed or crushed.

 Alternatively, the tablet can be dispersed in half a glass of non-carbonated water.
 No other liquids should be used as the enteric coating may be dissolved.
 The water should be stirred until the tablet disintegrates.
 The liquid with the pellets should be drunk immediately or within 30 minutes.
 The glass should be rinsed with half a glass of water and the water drunk.
 The pellets should not be chewed or crushed.